-After leaving a job in Australia’s arts sector and returning home to New Zealand, I relied on social media and the internet to keep me connected to the flourishing art world of independent artists, curators and new gallery spaces springing up in Australia’s cities.
+After leaving a job in Australia’s arts sector and returning home to New Zealand, I relied on social media and the internet to keep me connected to the world of independent artists, curators and new gallery spaces springing up in Australia’s cities.

-When I started investigating what exhibition platforms existed online, I was surprised to find there were no platforms successfully providing a framework for artists and curators to build and promote their own online exhibitions.
-As I started thinking about how a solution could work, and discussing the practicalities of such a platform with my husband (who luckily has extensive experience developing mobile and web platforms), I realised my idea for The Exhibit solved a lot more than just my need to “visit” the exhibitions I couldn’t get to otherwise.
+By now, not only had I failed to find a solution to my problem, but I had also uncovered a real gap in the market.
+As we started discussing how a solution could work and the practicalities of an online exhibition platform (luckily my husband is a wiz at developing mobile app and web platforms and was up for a challenge), I realised my idea for The Exhibit solved a lot more than just my need to “visit” the exhibitions I couldn’t get to in person.

 Zinnia has a Masters of Museum Studies and has worked in internationally recognised Art Galleries and Museums in Australia and New Zealand in the Collection Management and Retail/Product Development fields.
 She is passionate about finding ways for galleries, museums and arts practitioners to remain viable and valued in the current under-funded Arts and Cultural environment.

 Jarrah is the Founder and CEO of App Media, a specialist mobile app, web and software marketing agency.
 Jarrah brings a breadth of knowledge in application development and marketing.
 He is an enthusiastic art gallery goer and is particularly interested in how technology can be used to develop better ways for young and contemporary artists to reach their global audience and pursue their passions.

 Register your interest today and have your exhibition amongst the first exhibitions on TheExhibit.io!